Radwinter facts for kids

 EU Parliament | East of England |

-Radwinter is a village and a civil parish on the B1053 road, in the Uttlesford district of the county of Essex, England.
-The population in the 2011 Census was 612 with 306 males and 306 females living in the parish.
-Radwinter has a 14th Century church in the centre dedicated to St Mary the Virgin and a primary school.
-The village has four outlying hamlets in the district of Uttlesford in between the market town of Saffron Walden (Essex) and Haverhill (Suffolk).
+Radwinter is a village and civil parish on the B1053 road, in the Uttlesford district of the county of Essex, England.
+The population of the parish in the 2011 census was 612 with 306 males and 306 females living in the parish.
+At re centre of the village is the 14th-century church dedicated to St Mary the Virgin, and a primary school.
+The village has four outlying hamlets in the district of Uttlesford, between the market town of Saffron Walden (Essex) and Haverhill (Suffolk).

 In the 1870s Radwinter was described as:

 There is much local history of the parish dating back to the 1800s.
 "The parish was once divided into Great Radwinter and Little Radwinter however this distinction is now lost".
-There was also four manors in existence, Radwinter Hall, Brockhold's, Bendish Hall and Radwinter Grange.
-Most of what can be seen today in the centre of Radwinter is the work of the Bullock family, they were Lords of the Manor and rectors or Radwinter.
+There were also four manors in existence: Radwinter Hall, Brockhold's, Bendish Hall and Radwinter Grange.
+Most of what can be seen today in the centre of Radwinter is the work of the Bullock family; they were Lords of the Manor and rectors or Radwinter.